tjf1dev/project-lite/README.md

 # project-lite
 Discord CLI Client made in python.

+> [!IMPORTANT]
+> This project is in **alpha**.
+Expect some things not working.

 # is it against tos of discord?
-> while this is a custom client, it may be considered a selfbot. there are no confirmed bans tho
+> while this is a custom client, discord doesnt give out bans for these.

 ## Checklist
 - Messaging